Blue Eyed Mama | Family Recipes, Crafts & Homeschool Ideas

 We are all allowed our little delusions 🙂

-I couldn’t visualize how the wire would work, though I am sure another could, I just couldn’t.
-So, I abandoned the idea of wire and decided to wrap masking tape around something.
+I couldn’t visualize how the wire would work, though I am sure another could, so I abandoned the idea of wire and decided to wrap masking tape around something.
 Newspaper is what came to mind first but then I thought about some crafting bags I had, and thought I would try them.

 Looking back, I would probably put a little newspaper into the bag to help shape it, but overall, the project came out great.